dylpall/docker-project/README.md

 - Allows users to input numbers and select an operation (addition, subtraction, multiplication, division).
 - Performs the selected operation and displays the result to the user.
-- Provides a simple and intuitive web interface for performing calculations.
+- Provides a simple web interface for performing calculations.

 ## Requirements